walkerjono/bryntum-schedulerpro-microsoft-field-service-sync/README.md

 ## Testing

 The project has **155 unit tests** powered by [Vitest](https://vitest.dev/) with a jsdom environment.
-Tests mock Bryntum Scheduler Pro and MSAL modules so they run without licences or network access.
+All tests are written in TypeScript and mock Bryntum Scheduler Pro and MSAL modules so they run without licences or network access.

 ### Commands